-- The law says that parents/carers do not have the right to take their children out of school for a holiday in term time. - The Headteacher has the discretion to grant up to a maximum of 10 days leave for family holidays in each school year for reasons of exceptional circumstances.
-This is at the discretion of the Headteacher and will not be granted unless exceptional circumstances are evidenced. - Where a pupil fails to return within 10 school days of an agreed date, schools have the power to remove the child from the school roll. - All other requests for absences due to other circumstances must be made in writing to the Headteacher in advance. - Early collection from school towards the end of the school day will not be authorised unless permission has been sought in advance, in writing, to the Headteacher or in cases of emergency.
+- The law says that parents/carers do not have the right to take their children out of school for a holiday in term time. - All requests for absences must be made in writing to the Headteacher at least six weeks in advance. - The Headteacher has the discretion to grant up to a maximum of 10 days leave for family holidays in each school year for reasons of exceptional circumstances.
+This is at the discretion of the Headteacher and will not be granted unless exceptional circumstances are evidenced. - Where a pupil fails to return within 10 school days of an agreed date, schools have the power to remove the child from the school roll. - Early collection from school towards the end of the school day will not be authorised unless permission has been sought in advance, in writing, to the Headteacher or in cases of emergency.